William Grey, 13th Baron Grey de Wilton: Military service in Scotland

 In the first year of Edward VI, Grey, then a field marshal and captain-general of horse, was sent into Scotland.
 He placed himself at the head of the army to make the first charge against the enemy at the battle of Pinkie Cleugh, on 10 September 1547.
 His son described Grey's injuries in the battle:

 Grey recovered, and twelve days later (22 September) was appointed to complete the delivery of Hume Castle.
 On the 28th he was knighted by Protector Somerset at Berwick.
 The protector returned to England, and Grey was left as governor of Berwick, warden of the east marches, and general of the northern parts.
 On 18 April 1548 Grey and Sir Thomas Palmer again crossed the border, and advanced to Haddington, which they took and elaborately fortified.
 After spending six weeks improving the defences, they left a garrison of 2,500 men in charge and departed, burning Dalkeith and laying waste to the country for six miles around Edinburgh while making a leisurely withdrawal to Berwick.

 "The commotion time"

 There were disturbances throughout England during the summer of 1549, a period that came to be known as "the commotion time."
-In July 1549, Grey was despatched at the head of fifteen hundred horse and foot into Oxfordshire, where he immediately restored order, though not without using considerable severity against the priests.
+In July 1549, Grey was despatched at the head of fifteen hundred horse and foot into Oxfordshire, where he immediately restored order, though not without using considerable severity against the priests who had instigated the disturbances.
 He then marched into the West Country, and joining the Earl of Bedford, rendered signal service in the pacification of Devon and Cornwall during the Prayer Book Rebellion.